webrecorder/browsertrix/docs/deploy/local.md

 # Local Deployment

-To just test out Browsertrix Cloud on your local machine, you'll first need to have a working Kubernetes cluster.
+To try out the latest release of Browsertrix Cloud on your local machine, you'll first need to have a working Kubernetes cluster.

 ## Installing Kubernetes